 Extracted from Junior News (Al Nisr, Dubai), 1st November 1989 to 14th February 1990

-Indeed, that was how our children mastered it, working up through the following three levels:
+The approach described below was followed by our children, working up through the following three levels:

 Start by learning this operator:

 1a.
 L²R²F².L²R²B² - exchanging two pairs of edge-pieces, and leaving an H-pattern on the top and bottom of the cube.

 You can of course keep changing the colours of the faces which get subjected